 - a.
-Reviewed and discussed with external auditors' audit planning memorandum, audit strategy and scope of the year. - b.
-Reviewed annual audited financial statements of the Group and Company prior to submission to Board for approval. - c.
-Reviewed and discussed external auditors' observations, the results of the annual audit, audit report and management letter together with management's response to the findings before recommending to the Board of Directors for approval. - d.
-Assessed and discussed the performance and effectiveness of the external auditors, including the independence, objectivity and professional skepticism, communication interaction, audit finalization, the quality of skills and capabilities of audit team, sufficient of resources and terms of engagement.
-The Committee is satisfying with the performance of the external auditor and recommended the audit fee payable for the Board approval as well as recommending them to be re-appointed at the forthcoming Annual General Meeting. - e.
-Met twice during the financial year, on and respectively, with external auditors without the presence of management to discuss with them problems arising from the audit and to reinforce the independence of the external audit function of the Company and the Group.
+Reviewed and discussed with External Auditors' audit planning memorandum, audit strategy and scope of the year. - b.
+Reviewed annual audited financial statements of the Group and Company prior to submission to the Board for approval. - c.
+Reviewed and discussed External Auditors' observations, the results of the annual audit, audit report and management letter together with management's response to the findings before recommending to the Board for approval. - d.
+Assessed and discussed the performance and effectiveness of the External Auditors, including the independence, objectivity and professional skepticism, communication interaction, audit finalization, the quality of skills and capabilities of audit team, sufficient of resources and terms of engagement.
+The Audit Committee is satisfied with the performance of the External Auditor and recommended the audit fee payable for the Board approval as well as recommending them to be re-appointed at the forthcoming Annual General Meeting. - e.
+Met twice during the financial year, on and respectively, with External Auditors without the presence of management to discuss with them problems arising from the audit and to reinforce the independence of the external audit function of the Company and the Group.
 There were no major issues highlighted by them.